Guest Post: Cristin Mullen, LPC

 The right counselor for you will…

 - Connect with your kid.
 I am proud of my 12 years of clinical experience, but man, if I don’t connect with the child client in my room, all of that experience doesn’t mean squat.
 If that kiddo decides that they don’t like me, we aren’t getting anywhere.
 Study after study shows that as much as 85% of change is attributed to the therapeutic bond.
-Here is an awesome article about just that.
+Here is a fantastic article about just that.

-- Will give you a low cost opportunity to reject them.
+- Will give you a low-cost opportunity to reject them.
 Listen, counselors don’t want to spin their wheels either.
-Getting nowhere with clients creates heartache and burn out…quickly.
+Getting nowhere with clients creates heartache and burnout…quickly.
 We don’t like that either.
 We’d rather be the right fit too.
 It’s okay to reject us.
 We don’t mind because we know those statistics about the therapeutic bond and want that for you as much as you do.
-Most counselors offer low cost or free consultations, exactly for this reason.
+Most counselors offer low-cost or free consultations exactly for this reason.

 Ready to find a counselor?
 Here are four steps to find your child’s best options (in the US):

 Step 1: Go to the listing at Psychology Today (this is not an affiliated link): https://www.psychologytoday.com/us/therapists

 Step 2: Refine your search by insurance (if you need to use insurance), age, and any other factors that are important to you.

 Step 3: Ask your child to pick their top 3.
 Now that you have a list of people that meet some of the important criteria let your child be the guide.

 Your child can click on the name to learn more about that person.

 Step 4: Ask for a consultation.
 Contact the counselor and ask for a “30-minute consultation to see if we are the right fit.”
 Most likely, insurance won’t pay for this.
 You might have to pay for their time, but that beats paying co-pays for ten sessions with no results.